RobZuazua/CrashCode/README.md

-### Q: What is Crash Code and why did you create it?
+### What is Crash Code and why did you create it?

-I built Crash Code to inspire all of us to master the technical coding interview.
+I built Crash Code to help us master the technical coding interview.

 Why?
-Because the coding interview is often a hurdle that holds us back from reaching our ultimate potential.
+Because the coding interview blocks many of us from ever working on something we are passionate about.

-Once we have mastered it, we gain new possibilities.
+Mastering the interview opens doors and has the ability to transform our lives.

-### Q: I am inspired.
+### I am inspired.
 Now how do I master the interview?

 With Understanding.
 Intutive understanding trumps practice.